 The Resident/ Fellow Council (RFC) represents all in-training members of the AAP and the specialty at large.
 Our focus is on developing and sustaining a vibrant resident body and advocating on behalf of all trainees.
 Members of the RFC serve on various national AAP committees and the Board of Trustees, help plan educational and networking sessions for the AAP's Annual Meeting, provide mentorship, develop leaders in academic physiatry and advance the specialty.
 We hope you'll get active in our community!

-Read the latest issue of our newsletter: Physiatry in Motion, Winter 2019
+Read the latest issue of our newsletter: Physiatry in Motion

 Every year at the AAP's Annual Meeting, the RFC works with leaders to create workshops and sessions designed for your educational and career development needs.
-Here's a sneak peek at our 2019 sessions, where we discovered new leadership experiences, networked and found mentors among leading physiatrists, and gained invaluable education.
-Stay tuned for ISPRM 2020, taking place March 4-9, 2020 in Orlando, FL!
-AAP members receive discounts on registration, so become one today.
+Here's a sneak peek at our 2020 sessions, where we discovered new leadership experiences, networked and found mentors among leading physiatrists, and gained invaluable education.
+Save the date for Physiatry '21, the AAP's 2021 Annual Meeting, February 9-13, 2021 in Anaheim, California.

 Workshop for Residents & Fellows - Procedures in PM&R

 Poster Gallery Reception

 Resident & Fellow Networking Night at Topgolf Orlando